ShinoMythmaker/FFXIV-Blender-Plugins/README.md

 ## Installation

-You can install Aetherblend using Blender's new Repository feature for easy updates.
+You can install all Plugins using Blender's new Repository feature for easy updates.

 1. In Blender, go to **Edit > Preferences > Get Extensions**
 2. Select the **Repositories** Drop-down-menu (top right)